How to Fix WordPress RSS Feed Errors

 WordPress Permalinks

-Check your current permalink settings in WordPress, which include options like “Plain,” “Day and name,” “Month and name,” “Numeric,” “Post name,” and “Custom Structure.”
-If needed, reset to a standard permalink structure, such as “Post name” or “Plain,” to resolve RSS feed errors.
+Review your current permalink settings, which include options like "Plain," "Day and name," "Month and name," "Numeric," "Post name," and "Custom Structure."
+Note which option is currently selected — you do not need to change it.

 Review WordPress Permalinks